She was wonderfully made, even in the nineties

-The nineties were a rough time for young girls who didn't know how to do hair, because that magical Aquanet nest on top of your head was a big deal.
-Another important skill to master as a nineties teenager was that perfect tight-roll around the top of your shoe.
+The '90s were a rough time for young girls who didn't know how to do hair, because that magical Aquanet nest on top of your head was a big deal.
+Another important skill to master as a '90s teenager was that perfect tight-roll around the top of your shoe.

 The hair was mostly a lost cause for me, because my hair skills (and patience) still just consists of a wash-and-go.
 The roll, however I practiced religiously, and even when I thought I finally got it, I still arrived at school with floppy-ankled pants.
 It just fell apart the moment I stepped out of the car.